 Viessmann plays an active role in the energy transition

-As an innovation leader in the industry, Viessmann has already made the safe and efficient use of the new energy source possible.
+As an innovation leader in the industry, Viessmann has already made the efficient use of the new energy source possible.

 The goal: climate neutrality by 2045 and a reduction in CO₂ emissions to zero.
 But this can only be achieved if the combustion of fossil fuels such as oil and natural gas is largely eliminated.
 Particular importance is attached to hydrogen, the CO₂-neutral energy source of the future.